flyteorg/flyte/rsts/deployment/aws/manual.rst

          - id: production
            name: production
    # -- Configuration for the Cluster resource manager component.
 This is an optional component, that enables automatic

-   # Only update the  cluster resource manager if you are using the flyte resource manager, It will create the required resource in project-domain namespace.
+   # Update Cluster resource manager only if you are using Flyte resource manager.
+It will create the required resource in the project-domain namespace.
    cluster_resource_manager:
      enabled: true
      config: